hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,373 km (2901 nm)

 ##### 0230
 I got up at first light.
-The waves had diminished enough, so I got dressed and went outside to steer us out of this hell.
+The waves had diminished enough, so I got dressed and went outside to steer us out of this mess.
 I unfurled the jib and steered northeast.

-Devine awakens later, and checks the weather.
-After analyzing the data, we tighten the sheets and points us north.
+Devine awakened later, and checked the weather.
+After analyzing the data, we tighten the sheets and point north.
 The low should pass underneath us.
 We need to steer as directly north as we can before the wind dies tonight.
 Devine is still tired, and goes back to bed.

-##### 0500
+I slept well last night, and am in a good mood.

-Pino's sails are perfectly balanced, and we're moving north.
-We let it do its thing and keep watch.
-We noticed the tiller bolts got loose after our evening of heaving-to, went to get tools and tightened them up.
-We ought to put a lock nut there but we can't find one that is the right size.
-We need to keep an eye on this, wouldn't want it to get completely loose.
-The tiller handle is delaminating, with the end splitting in two.
-We added layers of tape to keep the slabs together.
-Our back up tiller is in the aft locker, if this one breaks we've got other options.
-Good thing we planned for this.
+With Pino's sails perfectly balanced, we're pushing north.
+We let our vessel do its thing and keep watch.
+I noticed the tiller bolts got loose after our evening of heaving-to, went to get tools and tightened them up.
+The tiller has other problems.
+The wooden handle is de-laminating, with the end splitting in two.
+I added layers of tape to keep the slabs together.
+It has looked better.
+We don't always have exactly what we need to do a repair, but we always find something else to use that works as well.
+Making repairs with limited resources is a good exercise in creativity.
+We have a lot of wood scraps, metal bits and rope cuttings, stray objects that we don't have a use for now, but that we know will be useful later.

 ##### 0600
-Coffee time.
-Devine woke up and served me a cup.
-The coffee helped to revive me.
+Devine woke up and served me a cup of hot coffee, it helped to revive me.
 We chatted about the future, me sitting outside and he from the companionway stairs.
 There's no need for the two of us to be out here in the cold.
 We talked about being content with less again, a common theme in this trip.
-Pino is steering itself still, what a champ!

 ##### 0800
-We make instant ramen.
 I crave ramen a lot these days, but every time I eat some I get a stomach ache.
 I made a point of avoiding packet ramen for many years, but at sea I try not to deny my body what it craves.
-We didn't buy too many at least, and when we run out it'll be ramen detox time.
-We'll work that MSG out of our systems, somehow.
+My sea stomach has a simple palate.
+We didn't buy too many packs at least, and when we run out we'll have plenty of time to work that MSG out of our systems.

-We have some crystallized ginger for dessert.
+We eat some crystallized ginger for dessert.
 Our produce is looking past its best.
-We've got a 3/4 cabbage that is okay, 9 carrots, with a few starting to look tired, a daikon that is getting spotty, and 1/2 an eggplant.
+We've got a 3/4 head of cabbage, 9 carrots, with a few starting to look tired, a daikon that is getting spotty, and 1/2 an eggplant.
 Our potatoes and onions are looking good.
 We've also got some preserved lotus roots, and many other dried vegetables, but we're keeping those for later.

 ##### 1000
 The wind is lessening, but isn't gone yet.
 Devine is reading Ursula Le Guin's *The Dispossessed*, while steering with a line from the companionway stairs.
 I just woke up from an hour-long nap, feeling refreshed.
 We got a message from Robusta, complaining about the waves.
-Yep, the waves yesterday were bad.
+The waves yesterday were bad.
 Our positions on the live tracker are updating again, thanks to Devine's dad.

 Morgan and Douglas, from Tumbleweed, messaged us to report an issue with our track, saying it was not updating (since the 17th).
 We were concerned that people would think we'd disappeared, or had serious issues.
 It is fixed now!
 We're glad.
 We're lucky to have good land support, people to tell us if our path is broken, to help us with weather or to give us moral support from afar.

 ##### 1030
-My ribs still hurt, as I never have enough time to rest to allow them to heal.
+My ribs still hurt, I never have enough time to rest to allow them to heal.
 The motion of the boat makes that extra difficult.
 When I sleep, I sit still, with cushions wedged under my back.
-I'm glad I can steer the boat but worry about making it worse, as I am very accident-prone.
+I'm glad I can steer the boat but worry about making it worse.
 We've got our share of bumps and bruises.
 Devine has splinters in his fingers, I'm not sure how that happened?
 He's got a bruised knee, from the wave event, and we both have random aches, calluses on our hands etc. Long passages aren't kind to the body, or the mind.

 ##### 1400
 Time to refuel.
 Since the seas are calm, it is a good time to do it.
 The wind isn't down entirely, but the boat isn't rocking too much.
 What was supposed to be a 5 minute task turned into an hour-long endeavour.
 The deck plate cover for the diesel intake was stuck!
 Neither of us could get it open!
 We tried a variety of tools, and eventually freed it up.
 This is my fault, I think, as I recently changed the o-ring to a *slightly* thicker one (it's all i could find).
 Also, the tool we use to open it fits loosely in the cap, this due to many years of hard use.
 We emptied one 20 L Jerry can of diesel into the tank.